shrinjoy/shrinjoy/README.md

 - 👋 Hi, I’m @Noiz
--
 - 👀 I’m intrested in Game and software development and mainly in how things work behind the scene
-- 🌱 I’m currently learning opengl and c++ to make a small dummy game engine
 - 💞️ I’m looking to collaborate on projects related to gamedevelopment
 - 📫 How to reach me :noiz#8876 <---discord